difiore/Intro_to_R_Reader/_book/index.md

 10. Specialized Applications
 11. Dates and Times
 12. Machine Learning

+The backmatter of the reader then concerns how to get help outside of this book, containing both links to useful resources and some frequently asked questions.
+The two units in this section are:

+13. Useful Resources
+14. FAQ

 ## Citing My Sources
 Much of this reader draws from Hadley Wickham's 2012 [stat405](http://stat405.had.co.nz/) class, as well as his wonderful textbooks [R for Data Science](http://r4ds.had.co.nz/index.html) (with Garrett Grolemund) and [Advanced R](https://adv-r.hadley.nz/index.html).
 I've updated some elements, distilled others, and not kept much of the content, but the ideas and steering come very directly from those works.